metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Not everything is automatically formatted, in short:\
-Use **PascalCase** for variables, types, symbols etc; **lowercase** for language keywords, for more info about casing type:
+Use **PascalCase** for variables, types, symbols etc; **lowercase** for language keywords, for more info about type casing run:

 ```powershell
 [PSCustomObject].Assembly.GetType("System.Management.Automation.TypeAccelerators")::get.GetEnumerator() | Sort-Object Key